siobhanlgorman/favoureats/README.md

 * Search/Filter by ingredient
 * Filter by favourites
 * Apply full CRUD functionality to user's own reviews
+* Currently images can be uploaded to the recipe form from the user's own computer or via a url.
+This could be further restricted by size and type to ensure consistency.

 ### Skeleton
 ### Wireframes